WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 </center>

-NOTE: fanc compartments outputs the first eigenvector by default.
+NOTE: `fanc compartments` outputs the first eigenvector by default.
 In some cases (like organisms with non-acrosomal chromosomes) it might be useful to choose a different eigenvector (sometimes the first eigenvector identifies chromosomal arms rather than compartments).
-To change the eigenvector use the -i option, e.g. -i 2 to keep the second instead of the first correlation matrix eigenvector.
-(5) The sign of the eigenvector does not necessarily correspond well to the A or B compartment.
+To change the eigenvector use the `-i` option, e.g. `-i 2` to keep the second instead of the first correlation matrix eigenvector.

+5)  The sign of the eigenvector does not necessarily correspond well to the A or B compartment.
 Often, the eigenvector is “flipped” (inverted signs on its entries).
-Mathematically, if x is an eigenvector, so is -x.
+Mathematically, if `x` is an eigenvector, so is `-x`.
 You can use external information to “orient” the eigenvector, so that it most likely corresponds to the active and inactive compartments.

-Specifically, you can supply a FASTA file with the genomic sequence to fanc compartments using the -g \<fasta_file\> argument.
+Specifically, you can supply a `FASTA` file with the genomic sequence to fanc compartments using the `-g <fasta_file>` argument.
 This is generally a good idea: fanc compartments then calculates the average GC content of regions with positive and those with negative eigenvector entries.
 As GC content has previously been shown to correlate well with